 How to get to Ben Nevis?

 One thing I need to mention here is the restaurant located 20 minutes walk from the Hostel taking Fort William direction.
 One of the best food I’ve ever tried.
-You need to try the soup /don’t remember Scottish name but it’s Irish chowder/.
+You need to try the soup (don’t remember Scottish name but it’s Irish chowder).
 Unbelievable!
 Anyway the place is great, there’s a fire place and cosy atmosphere.

-Climbing Ben Nevis in winter!
+Climb Ben Nevis in winter!

 Starting point: Glen Nevis Youth Hostel, 3 miles south Fort William via C1162.
 You just have to cross the bridge and the path up is right there – there’s only one road so no chance you’ll miss it.

-Route: total climb: walk up and down – 7-9 hours in winter. (we did it in less than 7 hours).
+Route: total climb: walk up and down – 7-9 hours in winter (we did it in less than 7 hours).

 Guide: Need to book in advance.
 There are lots of places in Fort William where you can hire a guide.
-Gear is usually included in the price, so you don;t need to carry crampons and ice-axe with you.
+Gear is usually included in the price, so you don`t need to carry crampons and ice-axe with you.

-Ben Nevis elevation is 1345m, it is often covered in snow and ice through the cooler months but the snow might remain till spring.
-The ascent requires good level of fitness and some hiking skills but some winter experience would be very useful here.
+Ben Nevis elevation is 1345 m, it is often covered in snow and ice through the cooler months but the snow might remain till spring.
+The ascent requires good level of fitness and some hiking skills but winter experience would be very useful here.

 What to take when climbing Ben Nevis in winter?

 Don’t wear all the layers from the start, the path is steep enough so you’ll quickly warm up and sweat.
 The trail is well visible on the beginning, it’s made from stones, which makes it very difficult to walk on the way back.
 The path was so slippy that I fell down couple of times and almost couldn’t walk down.
 The views are amazing, once you reach the stream you can stop for a minute to admire the scenery.
-Water is so clean there that you can refill your bottle, although it was too cold for me to drink..
-The wind was getting stronger, especially on the exposed slopes.
+Water is so clean there that you can refill your bottle, although it was too cold for me to drink… The wind was getting stronger, especially on the exposed slopes.
 Apart of us there was only one more guide with another lad on the mountain and a single hiker/obviously very experienced.
 Weather conditions on the top were mad!
 Extremely strong wind allow us to stay for 2-3 minutes to take a picture and a short movie but my hand was suffering for the next half an hour.
 My guide showed me few exercises to keep the blood circulating in my arm.

 Climbing Ben Nevis in winter – what you should bring?

-Insurance! and a small safety kit (including whistle!).
+- Insurance! and a small safety kit (including whistle!).

-Rain jacket and winter windproof jacket!
+- Rain jacket and winter windproof jacket!
 I have Northface and I have to say this jacket is class!
 Never imagined clothing can make such a difference.

 - Crampons and ice axe – and compatible rucksack to fit them.

-Water, drink/redbull, coke – you will need sugar and energy!
+- Water, drink/redbull, coke – you will need sugar and energy!

 - Snacks/almonds/sandwich/flapjack/chocolate – protein, energy snacks.

 - Few layers – have extra layer in your bsckpack.

-2x pair of gloves, googles (yes – they really help in heavy snow falls) and a warm hat.
+- 2x pair of gloves, googles (yes – they really help in heavy snow falls) and a warm hat.

-Hiking shoes /crampon compatible/ and 2 pairs of warm /waterproof/ socks.
+- Hiking shoes (crampon compatible) and 2 pairs of warm (waterproof) socks.
 Very important – Gaiters – it’s a great snow protection.

-Waterproof trousers with a zip on the bottom to cover the crampons.
+- Waterproof trousers with a zip on the bottom to cover the crampons.